haydenmcfarland/python-twitch-api/README.md

 - Functional
 - Function names are similar to Twitch API v5 Reference
-- All function calls return the JSON objects described in the API
+- All function calls return the JSON objects

 ## Usage Example